 • $215,000 for a client who needed surgery after suffering a fall at a nursing home.

-• $200,000 for a resident who needed hip surgery after a slip and fall accident in a nursing home.
+• $200,000 for a resident who needed hip surgery after a slip and fall accident in a nursing home

 The above case results are examples of financial outcomes in slip and fall accident cases; they do not guarantee specific results for your slip and fall accident claim.
-Each case has underlying facts and circumstances that increase or decrease its value.
+Each case has underlying facts and circumstances that can increase or decrease its value.
 The personal injury attorneys at Hughey Law Firm have the resources and knowledge to help build the best case possible against the negligent property owner who harmed our clients.
-Read on to learn more about your recovery options through premises liability law.
+Read on to learn more about your recovery options through a premises liability claim.

 Common Hazards that Lead to Slip and Fall Accidents